Philadelphia Non-Compete Agreement Lawyer

 Understanding Non-Compete Agreements

 Non-compete agreements are legal contracts between employers and employees that restrict the employee from engaging in competitive activities after leaving the company.
-These agreements are designed to protect a company's trade secrets, client relationships, and competitive edge in the market.
+These agreements aim to protect a company's confidential secrets, business contacts, and strengths in the market.

 Key points to consider about non-compete agreements: